 Investors looking to diversify their portfolios and grow wealth often turn to real estate as an alternative investment idea.
-While there are many options for investing in real estate, Cadre offers an easy, technology-driven way to invest in a portfolio of commercial properties.
+While there are many options for investing in real estate, Cadre offers a technology-driven way to invest in individual properties or a curated portfolio of commercial properties.

-With an impressive track record and a unique approach, Cadre provides an intriguing option for those looking to maximize their returns.
+With an impressive track record and a unique approach, Cadre provides an intriguing option for investors seeking diversification.
 Read on to learn if Cadre may be the right choice for you.

-Cadre provides accredited investors direct access to institutional quality assets, including investing in opportunity zones.
-The company's minimum investment of $50,000 is among the highest of real estate crowdfunding platforms, but so is the historical return of 18.2% per year.
-Cadre is a good fit for high-net worth investors without a need for liquidity who are looking to build a diversified portfolio.
+Cadre provides accredited investors direct access to institutional-quality assets, including investments in opportunity zones.
+The company's minimum investment of $25,000 is among the highest of real estate platforms, but so is the historical return of 18.6% per year.
+Cadre is a good fit for high-net-worth investors without a need for liquidity who are looking to build a diversified portfolio.

 - Strong historical performance.